Garage Door Bottom Weather Seal Replacement in Lansing, MI

 The bottom seal keeps water, debris and drafts out of your garage.
 Combined with seals on the top and sides of your garage door, the seal helps insulate your space.
 You’ll notice the difference when less warm air escapes during colder months and when your garage retains cool air during the summer.

 Using weather stripping helps lower any energy costs associated with heating and cooling your garage.
 Weather stripping that conforms to uneven concrete has a more airtight seal, so pliable materials are the best options.
-Vinyl and rubber are two of the most common weather stripping materials.
-Both materials can sustain damage over time, and they must be replaced to avoid more significant problems.
+Two of the most common weather stripping materials are rubber seals and vinyl seals.
+Both rubber seals and vinyl seals can sustain damage over time, and they must be replaced to avoid more significant problems.
 Other seals involve metals like aluminum and other materials like reinforced foam.

 Six Signs Your Garage Door Weather Seal Needs Replacement